-Apple's newest operating system, iOS 9, is basically like getting a new phone — but first, you'll need at least 1.3 GB of free space to install the new software.
+Apple's latest operating system, iOS 9.2, is basically like getting a new phone — but first, you'll need at least 1.3 GB of free space to install the new software.
 If you've been putting off the upgrade because you're receiving the dreaded "Not Enough Storage" message, these are the solutions you are seeking.

 Our smartphones are the center of our digital universe, and they hold lots of data: text messages, photos, browsing history, etc. If your iPhone's storage is at capacity, then follow these simple steps to make room for more data.